 - Label Alteration: It is an offense to remove a price tag or other label and then attempt to pay less than full retail value for the item at the register.

-- Under-Ringing: Under standard conspiracy law, the person who driver the getaway car is just as guilty as the person who robs the store.
-Similarly, if a cashier intentionally under-rings a customer, that’s the same thing as removing the item from the shelf, even if the cashier does not receive a share of the stolen merchandise.
+- Under-Ringing: If a cashier intentionally under-rings a customer, that’s the same thing as removing the item from the shelf.
+This applies even if the cashier does not receive a share of the stolen merchandise.

-- False Representation: In a retail theft context, this offense usually involves lying to a customer service returns representative to obtain cash, store credit, or whatever.
+- False Representation: This offense usually involves lying to a customer service returns representative to obtain cash, store credit, or whatever.

 - Retaining Leased Property: There is a presumption that if a defendant keeps leased property more than ten days past the due date that there is an intent to permanently deprive; in other cases, prosecutors often use circumstantial evidence to prove intent.